Maria Anna of Neuburg

-Her marriage was dominated by the political struggle between French and Austrian factions over the Spanish throne, which resulted in the 1701 to 1714 War of the Spanish Succession.
-When Charles died in 1700, he was succeeded by the French candidate, Philip V and Maria Anna was exiled.
-She lived largely forgotten until her death in 1740.
+Since Charles never had children, her reign was dominated by the struggle between French and Austrian factions over the Spanish throne.
+When Charles died in 1700, he was succeeded by Philip of Anjou, grandson of Louis XIV of France, leading to the 1701 to 1714 War of the Spanish Succession.
+A firm supporter of the Austrian candidate, Maria Anna was exiled and lived in obscurity until her death in 1740.